slowernews/wisdom-tldr/README.md

 > *'Someone’s sitting in the shade today because someone planted a tree a long time ago.' -- Warren Buffett*

-> *'If I had 9 hours to chop down a tree, I'd spend the first six sharpening my axe.' -- Abraham Lincoln*
+> *'If I had 9 hours to chop down a tree, I'd spend the first six sharpening my ax.' -- Abraham Lincoln*

 > *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*